kubernetes/kubernetes/docs/devel/owners.md

 # Owners files

 _Note_: This is a design for a feature that is not yet implemented.
+See the [contrib PR](https://github.com/kubernetes/contrib/issues/1389) for the current progress.

 ## Overview